substack/forkdb/readme.markdown

 6c0c881fad7adb3fec52b75ab0de8670391ceb8847c8e4c3a2dce9a56244b328
 ```

 This is no problem for forkdb.
-There are just 2 heads of the `blorp` key now,
+There are just 2 forks of the `blorp` key now,
 which is completely fine:

 ```
-$ forkdb heads blorp 6c0c881fad7adb3fec52b75ab0de8670391ceb8847c8e4c3a2dce9a56244b328
+$ forkdb forks blorp 6c0c881fad7adb3fec52b75ab0de8670391ceb8847c8e4c3a2dce9a56244b328
 f5ff29843ef0658e2a1e14ed31198807ce8302936116545928756844be45fe41
 ```